aitap/nodepool/README.md

 Anything I should keep in mind?
 -------------------------------

-`nodepool` is at a very early stage of development, not even having any tests yet.
+`nodepool` is still at an early stage of development.

 There are no security measures implemented in `nodepool`.
 Just like in `parallel` clusters, connections are unencrypted and go straight to R's